KarthikArumugam3/MLflow_Python/README.md

 python mlflow_lr.py alpha_value l1_ratio_value
 ```
 # NOTE:-
-1. If you set the tracking server url then you have to run the mlfow server first followed by the mlflow_lr.py, otherwise it will throw an error.
+1. If you set the tracking server url then you have to run the tracking server locally first followed by the mlflow_lr.py, otherwise it will throw an error.
 * Then you can access the dashboard using the mlfow server link.
 2. If you have not set the remote tracking url then you can directly run the mlflow_lr.py
-* After this since it is a normal run where you are not using a server you can use "mlfow ui" to access the dashboard
+* After this since it is a normal run where you are not using a server you can use ```mlfow ui``` to access the dashboard

-Any additional changes like **run_name** will also be reflected on the UI
+3. Any additional changes like **run_name** if added will also be reflected on the UI.

 ### Navigating to the Models tab after comapring the results
-Models tab shows the registered models i.e. the models for which we have run the experiments.
-Currently for ex:- we ran the mlflow_lr.py 4 times with different hyperparameters values under the name:-"ElasticWineModel".
-After clicking on it, it will show 4 different versions with the latest version as the 4th one - see screenshots taken.
+Models tab on the dashborad shows the registered models i.e. the models for which we have run the experiments.
+For ex:- If we run the mlflow_lr.py 4 times with different hyperparameters values under the exp name:-"ElasticWineModel", the experiment will show 4 different versions with the latest version as the 4th one.

 Further you can view any of these 4 versions and tag them accordingly, i.e select stage for the version.